dusk-network/plonk/docs/notes-pa.md

 gamma.
 Both of which, are taken from the prime field.

-To isolate the terms, for better evaluation, we are also capable of describing each wire as a type.
-For this example, we will say wires A & B = type 1\\, wires C & D = type 2\\
+To isolate the terms, for better evaluation of the permutation, we are also capable of describing each indice as a type.
+For this example, we will say
+values in column A & B = type 1\\,
+columms C & D = type 2\\
-and wire E = type 3.
+and column E = type 3.

-Formulating this an expression of the unpermutated polynomials, is as
+Formulating this as an expression of the unpermutated polynomials, is as
 follows:

 \begin{aligned}
 \\[
     Z\_1\\\\
     =\\\\
-(1\\+   \beta +\gamma)
+(1\\+ 1*\beta +\gamma)
 (1\\+ 2*\beta +\gamma)
 (2\\+ 3*\beta +\gamma)
 (2\\+ 4*\beta +\gamma)